kkrcodes/GuessTheMovie/README.md

 The rules are simple; the game randomly picks a movie title, and shows the player how many letters it's made up of.
 The player's goal is to try to figure out the movie by guessing one letter at a time.
 If a letter is indeed in the title the game will reveal its correct position in the word, if not, they lose a point.
 If they lose 10 points, the game is over.

-The project is implemented with the help of two classes and one text file:
+The project is implemented through two classes and one text file:
 <ul>
   <li> <b> <i> Game class </i> </b> containing the game logic and methods </li>
   <li> <b> <i> Main class </i> </b> to implement game logic and interact with user. </li>